Together, let’s change the lives of patients with PAD

 Join The Community

-The communities of healthcare professionals involved in the Love Your Limbs™ campaign are taking steps to redefine what it means to treat PAD.
+The communities of healthcare professionals involved in the Love Your Limbs™ Campaign are taking steps to redefine what it means to treat PAD.
 Building greater awareness about PAD requires a united effort.
 Stand with us to help change lives for millions of patients with PAD.

 Are you a referring physician looking to connect your patient with a specialist who can treat PAD?
 If so, use our physician finder tool to discover PAD specialists in your area.
-If you’re a physician that’s currently treating PAD, join our community of physicians below.
+If you’re a physician who’s currently treating PAD, join our community of physicians below.
 You’ll have access to other specialists in your area who are dedicated to improving the treatment of PAD.

 Join Our Physician Finder Network